-2.7 Access and Parking
+5.40.2.7 Access and Parking

-- To ensure that pedestrian and vehicular access and egress points comply with the relevant standards and are best located to reduce potential for conflict, particularly in the areas where active nonresidential frontages are proposed. - To ensure that non-residential areas have adequate loading/unloading facilities. - To ensure that after taking into account traffic generated by the development, the level of service on the surrounding road network remains at an acceptable level. - To minimise traffic impacts whilst ensuring that there is adequate parking on site to meet the needs of the proposal, particularly resident parking. - To ensure that residential and non-residential parking and access is appropriately delineated and managed to minimise conflict. - To encourage the provision of non-residential uses, particularly uses such as cafes, restaurants and retail development that can add to the vitality of the area both day and night. - To ensure that non-residential parking is available to all users. - To reduce private vehicle usage and encourage the use of active transport (such as walking and cycling) and public transport.
+- To ensure that pedestrian and vehicular access and egress points comply with the relevant standards and are best located to reduce potential for conflict, particularly in the areas where active nonresidential frontages are proposed - To ensure that non-residential areas have adequate loading/unloading facilities - To ensure that, after taking into account traffic generated by the development, the level of service on the surrounding road network remains at an acceptable level

+- To minimise traffic impacts whilst ensuring that there is adequate parking on site to meet the needs of the proposal, particularly resident parking - To ensure that residential and non-residential parking and access is appropriately delineated and managed to minimise conflict - To encourage the provision of non-residential uses, particularly uses such as cafes, restaurants and retail development that can add to the vitality of the area both day and night - To ensure that non-residential parking is available to all users - To reduce private vehicle usage and encourage the use of active transport (such as walking and cycling) and public transport

-- The preferred locations for vehicle and service vehicle access is shown on Figure 6.
-No access will be permitted to The Entrance Road. - Any loading dock provided for the development should be designed to cater for the largest likely service vehicle, be separate from general parking and pedestrian areas and have minimal impact on the streetscape and visual quality of the area. - Parking is to be provided in accordance with rates contained in Development Control Plan 2013 Development Controls for Wyong Shire, Chapter 2.11 (Parking and Access) however the parking required for uses including cafes, restaurants, bars and shops shall be reduced by 50% to encourage the provision of such uses in accordance with the above objectives and in acknowledgment of the residential density of the surrounding area, use of these facilities by the residents of the development and the shared and multi purpose nature of trips by tourists and visitors in general to this part of The Entrance. - Where it can be demonstrated that peak parking demand for proposed uses is different (eg commercial parking and residential visitor parking) Council may permit a sharing of the required parking for such uses. - A Traffic and Transport Study is to accompany a development application and is to identify: - The traffic generated by the development and the impact it will have on the existing road infrastructure.
+- a The preferred locations for vehicle and service-vehicle access are shown on Figure 6.
+No access will be permitted to The Entrance Road. - b Any loading dock provided for the development should be designed to cater for the largest likely service vehicle, be separate from general parking and pedestrian areas and have minimal impact on the streetscape and visual quality of the area. - c Parking is to be provided in accordance with rates contained in Chapter 2.13 Transport and Parking however the parking required for uses including cafes, restaurants, bars and shops shall be reduced by 50% to encourage the provision of such uses in accordance with the above objectives and in acknowledgment of the residential density of the surrounding area, use of these facilities by the residents of the development and the shared and multi-purpose nature of trips by tourists and visitors in general to this part of The Entrance. - d Where it can be demonstrated that peak parking demand for proposed uses is different (e.g. commercial parking and residential visitor parking) Council may permit a sharing of the required parking for such uses. - e A Traffic and Transport Study is to accompany a DA and is to identify: - The traffic generated by the development and the impact it will have on the existing road infrastructure.
 Any works required to accommodate the additional traffic generated is to be identified in the study.
-The study must consider the changes to the potential changes to road network envisaged in The Entrance Town Centre Master Plan.

-- The number of car parking spaces required in accordance with this development control plan chapter and Development Control Plan 2013 Development Controls for Wyong Shire, Chapter 2.11 (Parking and Access) and the number of spaces identified on site. - How the use of public transport will be encouraged. - What facilities will be required to safely control the movement of pedestrians and cyclists from the site to Memorial Park. - Cycling facilities required to encourage cycling to and from the development.
+The study must consider the changes to the potential changes to road network envisaged in The Entrance Town Centre Master Plan. - The number of car parking spaces required in accordance with this DCP chapter and Chapter 2.13 Transport and Parking and the number of spaces identified on site. - iii How the use of public transport will be encouraged. - iv What facilities will be required to safely control the movement of pedestrians and cyclists from the site to Memorial Park. - v Cycling facilities required to encourage cycling to and from the development.

-2.8 Sustainability and Green Building Solutions
+5.40.2.8 Sustainability and Green Building Solutions

-- To achieve a high level of sustainability on the site. - To incorporate green building solutions that adopt design, construction and operational practices that minimise use of natural resources and significantly mitigate the unreasonable adverse impacts of the development on the environment and its occupants.
+- To achieve a high level of sustainability on the site - To incorporate green building solutions that adopt design, construction and operational practices that minimise use of natural resources and significantly mitigate the unreasonable adverse impacts of the development on the environment and its occupants